Alice Yao - AYAO Insurance

 High-value golf set, ski, treadmill, scuba diving gear, climbing gear, etc.

-Most standard homeowners insurance will include coverage of these equipment, but may have limitations when it comes to theft.
-There may also be coverage limits to high-value equipment and may require additional scheduled personal property coverage to properly insure them.
+Most standard homeowners insurance will include coverage of these equipment, but may have limitations when it comes to theft, especially for items that are frequently used and can easily be taken.

 Green improvement coverage will provide replacement cost of covered property that performs a similar function and is more energy efficient as identified by the Energy Star label.